 If you’re pursuing a PhD in SEO, stop reading now!
 These SEO basics are designed to help you grow your website traffic and learn more about your audience without going into all the technical mumbo jumbo.

 The truth is that SEO is based on common sense, not complexity.
 Through the years people have made SEO more complicated than it really is.
 We wrote this guide so you can apply the important SEO principles on your own.

 “Life is really simple, but we insist on making it complicated.”

 SEO is about providing great content for the visitor that answers their questions and gives them the information needed to fulfill searcher intent.
 And at the same time, making it easy for search engines like Google or Bing to crawl your site and understand what you’re offering.
 Get these two elements right and you’ll be well on your way to increasing search traffic and landing in the top SERPs.

 Learning what your visitors are searching for, how to optimize your web pages for keywords and measuring success will be an ongoing process.
 Instead of worrying if you are doing SEO “right”, keep experimenting and discovering what works for you.

-Our unscary guide will take you through the SEO fundamentals in bite-sized sections.
-When you get the basics down, you’ll start to see results.
-Let’s do this!
+This non-scary guide will take you through the SEO fundamentals in bite-sized sections.
+When you get the basics of SEO down, you’ll start to see results.

 What are people looking for?
 SEO work usually starts with keyword research and competitor analysis.
-But before diving into how to conduct the keyword research, it’s important to understand the intent of the search query.
+But before diving into how to conduct keyword research, it’s important to understand the intent of the search query.